ahmedwael19/Udacity-Machine-Learning-Nano-Degree/README.md

     ⋅⋅5.
 Use k-fold validation technique to decrease overfitting.
     ⋅⋅6.
 Train and test the dataset on a benchmark model.
     ⋅⋅7.
 Experimenting with different models and fine-tuning.

+1. For this
-1. Something
+   1. do this
-  1. Something
+      1. then this
-  2. Something
+      2. then this
-2. Something
+   2. do this too